VidYen/MoneroShare/vidyen-monero-share/README.md

 - Is not blocked by Adblockers or other Anti Virus software
 - Mining only happens while stream is playing
-- Uses the existing Twitch interface while embedded on your WordPress page
+- Uses the existing Monero Share interface while embedded on your WordPress page
 - Brave Browser Friendly
 - Uses the MoneroOcean pool which allows a combination of GPU and browser mining to same wallet (a feature not supported by Coinhive)
-- Uses only uses a default of 1 CPU thread to prevent performance issues while watching Twitch streams
+- Uses only uses a default of 1 CPU thread to prevent performance issues while watching Monero Share streams
 - Does not require user to login, but only accept your disclaimer which adds a cookie that agreed to your resource use
 - Disclaimer can be localized for languages other than English.